wp-plugins/woo-widget-product-slideshow/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.2.1 =
+Maintenance Upgrade.
+2 Code Tweaks for improved loading and display of Slider Skin Controls and Pager.

 = 1.2.0 =
 Feature Upgrade.
 New Product display Filter, show Recent, Featured or On Sale products from selected Product Category in Slider.
 Plus Tweaks for compatibility with WordPress 4.2.2